Psychiatry Grand Rounds Live Feed

 Intended for community mental health providers, Vanderbilt faculty (e.g., psychiatrists, psychologists, and nurses), medical and nursing students, psychiatry residents, and trainees in our fellowship programs.

 After participating in this CE activity, participants should be able to:

 * increase awareness of current standards for treatment, management, and assessment of individuals with mental health issues.

 * increase awareness of recent research in the field of psychology/psychiatry

 * modify or enhance existing practice in light of topics and research presented

 Americans with Disabilities Act

-It is the policy of Vanderbilt University School of Medicine not to discriminate against any person on the basis of disabilities.
+It is the policy of Vanderbilt University Medical Center not to discriminate against any person on the basis of disabilities.
 If you feel you need services or auxiliary aids mentioned in this act in order to fully participate in this continuing education activity, please speak with the person whose contact number appears above.